-- Rubric 3.6: How does the candidate analyze their capacity to conduct a CSTP-focused coaching and observation process, based on their experience and feedback from the volunteer teacher, and cite evidence to demonstrate their ability to facilitate and maintain a coaching partnership? - Rubric 3.7: How does the candidate, informed by a continuous improvement mindset and focus on equitable leadership, understand the potential impact of coaching and reflect on benefits to both teachers and students?
+- Rubric 3.6: How does the candidate analyze their capacity to conduct a CSTP-focused coaching and observation process, based on their experience in this coaching cycle and feedback from the volunteer teacher, and cite evidence to demonstrate their ability to facilitate and maintain a coaching partnership? - Rubric 3.7: How does the candidate, informed by a continuous improvement mindset and focused on equitable leadership, reflect on the potential impact of coaching and explain the benefits to both teachers and students?